kyma-project/community/docs/kyma-release-notes/2023-07-05-release-notes-2.16.md

+Listen up, my fellow travelers!
+Your schedules may already be jam-packed with exciting plans for this vacation season, but let us tell you about one more adventure that's too good to miss.
+Embark on a journey to enchanting Two Sixteen Island, nestled in the very heart of the Kyma archipelago.
+Once there, get ready to discover the latest and greatest versions of Istio, OTel-collector, Fluent Bit, and NATS server, along with multiple Telemetry enhancements.
+Read on to uncover the wonders of Kyma 2.16!

 ## Telemetry
 - We have moved the Loki LogPipeline out of the Logging component into the Telemetry module.
 Thus, it is installed if the Logging component is available, but the component does not fail if the Telemetry module is absent.
 For more information, see the [PR](https://github.com/kyma-project/kyma/issues/17549).
 - The following components have been updated: